-Keeping in touch with friends, family and work colleagues usually involves email at some point, and if you've recently acquired an iPhone or iPad then you'll want to get the Apple Mail app set up straight away.
-In this article we walk you through the simple steps for adding email accounts to your iOS device.
+Keeping in touch with friends, family and work colleagues usually involves email at some point, and if you've recently acquired an iPhone or iPad then you'll want to get the Mail app set up straight away so you can join in those conversations.

 Adding email accounts automatically

-iOS 12 provides two main methods for setting up email accounts on your iPhone or iPad (the steps are the same on both).
+iOS provides two main methods for setting up email accounts on an iPhone or iPad (the steps are the same on both).
 The first, and the one you're most likely to use, is the automatic route.

-To use this approach, open the Settings app on your device (the silver/grey one that looks like a gear cog), scroll down until you find Passwords & Accounts, then tap on it.
+To use this approach, open the Settings app on your device (it has a silver/grey cog icon), scroll down until you find Passwords & Accounts, then tap on it.

 On the next page you'll find the option to Add Account.
 Tap this, then from the menu that appears select your email provider.

 Enter your details then tap Next.
-Mail will then check that everything is correct.
+Mail will check that everything is correct.

-When this is done you'll be given the option to include various different features from your mail account - these usually include Mail, Contacts, Calendars, and so forth.
+When this is done you'll be given the option to activate various features from your mail account - these usually include Mail, Contacts, Calendars and so forth.